AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/admin-console-overview.md

 [!Note]
 >
-> Adobe does not provide a native capability for top‑level administrators to compare current Admin Console settings against Adobe’s recommended secure defaults.
-Administrators may refer to Adobe’s recommended configuration guidance and validate compliance using their organization’s identity provider, endpoint management tools, and internal audit processes.
+> Adobe does not provide a native capability for top‑level administrators to compare current Admin Console settings against Adobe's recommended secure defaults.
+Administrators may refer to Adobe's recommended configuration guidance and validate compliance using their organization's identity provider, endpoint management tools, and internal audit processes.

 ## Privacy and security contacts {#privacy-and-security-contacts}